MI2DataLab/rashomon-quartet/README.md

-# Performance is not enough: the story of Rashomon's quartet
+# Performance is not enough: the story told by a Rashomon's quartet

 This repository contains the code to reproduce the data, models, and visualizations described in the paper:

-P. Biecek, H. Baniecki, M. Krzyziński, D. Cook. *Performance is not enough: the story of Rashomon’s quartet*.
+P. Biecek, H. Baniecki, M. Krzyziński, D. Cook. *Performance is not enough: the story told by a Rashomon’s quartet*.
 Preprint [arXiv:2302.13356v2](https://arxiv.org/abs/2302.13356), 2023.

 See also an R file [replicate.r](replicate.r)